kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ```sh
 ssh root@xxx.xxx.xxx.xxx -i ~/.ssh/id_ed25519 -o StrictHostKeyChecking=no
 ```

 Then, for control-plane nodes, use `journalctl -u k3s` to see the k3s logs, and for agents, use `journalctl -u k3s-agent` instead.

+Inspect the value of the k3s config.yaml file with: `cat /etc/rancher/k3s/config.yaml`, see if it looks kosher.

 Last but not least, to see when the previous reboot took place, you can use both `last reboot` and `uptime`.